-Public office shall be open to all citizens on a basis of equality of opportunity in accordance with the provisions of law.
+Art.
+35. Public office shall be open to all citizens on a basis of equality of opportunity in accordance with the provisions of law.
 Public office shall be a national service entrusted to those who hold it.
-The public servant shall aim, in the execution of his duties, at the public interest alone.
+The public servant shall aim, in the execuion of his duties, at the public interest alone.

-Habitations shall be inviolable.
-They may not be entered without the permission of their inhabitants except in accordance with the provisions of the law and in the circumstances laid down therein.
+Art.
+36. Habitations shall be inviolable.
+They may not be entered without the permission of their inhabitants except in accordance with the provisions of the law and in circumstances laid down therein.

-Citizens may not be deported or banished from the Union.
+Art.
+37. Citizens may not be deported or banished form the Union.

-Extradition of citizens and of Political refugees is prohibited.
+Art.
+38. Extradition of citizens and of political refugees is prohibited.

-General confiscation of property shall be prohibited.
-Confiscation of an individual's possessions as a penalty may not be inflicted except by a court judgement in the circumstances specified by law.
+Art.
+39. General confiscation of property shall be prohibited.
+Confiscation of an individual's possessions as a penalty may not be inflicted except by a court judgment in the circumstances specified by law.

-Foreigners shall enjoy, within the Union, the rights and freedom stipulated in international charters which are in force or in treaties and agreements to which the Union is party.
+Art.
+40. Foreigners shall enjoy, within the Union, the rights and freedom stipulated in international charters which are in force or in treaties and agreements to which the Union is party.
 They shall be subject to the corresponding obligations.

-Every person shall have the right to submit complaints to the competent authorities, including the judicial authorities. concerning the abuse or infringement of the rights and freedom stipulated in this Part.
+Art.
+41. Every person shall have the right to submit complaints to the competent authorities, concerning the abuse or infringement of the rights and freedom stipulated in this Part.

-Payment of taxes and public charges determined by law is a duty of every citizen.
+Art.
+42. Payment of taxes and public charges determined by law is a duty of every citizen.

-Defence of the Union is a sacred duty of every citizen and military service s an honour for citizens, which shall be regulated by law.
+Art.
+43. Defence of the Union is a sacred duty of every citizen and military service an honor for citizens which shall be regulated by law.

-Respect of the Constitution, Laws and orders issued by public authorities in execution thereof, observance of public order and respect of public morality are duties incumbent upon all inhabitants of the Union.
+Art.
+44. Respect of the Constitution, laws and orders issued by public authorites in execution thereof, observance of public order and respect of public morality are duties incumbent upon all inhabitants of the Union.

+PART FOUR

-PART FOUR THE UNION AUTHORITIES
+THE UNION AUTHORITIES

-The Union authorities shall consist of: -
+Art.
+45. The Union authorities shall consist of:

 - 1. The Supreme Council of the Union.

 - 2. The President of the Union and his Deputy.

 - 3. The Council of Ministers of the Union.

-- 4. The Federal National Council.
+- 4. The National Assembly of the Union.

 - 5. The Judiciary of the Union.